theochem/AtomDB/docs/source/installation.rst

 Optional dependencies for development:
 --------------------------------------

-Atomdb posses xxx capabilities for modyfing the database and adding new data.
-The following dependencies are optional and are only necessary if you want to modify the database,
+AtomDB also provides a toolbox for extending its capabilities by modifying the (or adding new) databases.
+The following dependencies are optional and are only necessary if you intend to do so.

 * pytest >= 2.6 : https://docs.pytest.org/en/stable/
 * pyscf >= 1.7.0 : https://pyscf.org/